Loading [MathJax]/jax/output/HTML-CSS/jax.js

 Inelastic neutron spectroscopy can measure the energy difference between these crystal field energy levels as neutrons may excite or de-excite electrons occupying one level to another.
 Finally, the spin-orbit interaction also means that the preferred spin orientation is coupled to the orbital state and hence is affected by the crystal field, leading in some cases to a preferred (“easy”) direction.

-In the rare earth ions, the spin-orbit interaction is strong enough in mixing the spin and orbital angular momentum states that they cannot be labelled by the total spin \(S\) or orbital \(L\) quantum numbers.
-Instead the total angular momentum quantum number \(J\) and secondary \(J_z\) is used to label these states.
-The crystal field is now taken to lift the degeneracy of the \(J_z\) states.
-Usually only the ground state \(J\) multiplet is included in the calculation because the energy to the next highest \(J\) level is much higher than room temperature or the usual energy range of an inelastic neutron scattering experiment.
+In the rare earth ions, the spin-orbit interaction is strong enough in mixing the spin and orbital angular momentum states that they cannot be labelled by the total spin S or orbital L quantum numbers.
+Instead the total angular momentum quantum number J and secondary Jz is used to label these states.
+The crystal field is now taken to lift the degeneracy of the Jz states.
+Usually only the ground state J multiplet is included in the calculation because the energy to the next highest J level is much higher than room temperature or the usual energy range of an inelastic neutron scattering experiment.

 The Crystal Field Hamiltonian

-In order to calculate the energy splitting of the \(J_z\) states due to the crystal field, we define a crystal field Hamiltonian matrix using the \(J_z\) states as basis states.
+In order to calculate the energy splitting of the Jz states due to the crystal field, we define a crystal field Hamiltonian matrix using the Jz states as basis states.
 The eigenvalues of this Hamiltonian matrix are then the energy levels.
-The Hamiltonian is constructed just like the potential in equation (2), but rather than being a sum of the spherical harmonic functions acting on the position coordinate, it must be a sum over tensor operators which act on the \(J_z\) basis states.
+The Hamiltonian is constructed just like the potential in equation (2), but rather than being a sum of the spherical harmonic functions acting on the position coordinate, it must be a sum over tensor operators which act on the Jz basis states.

 Expressing the Hamiltonian in terms of the hermitian operators means that the coefficients in the sum can be purely real (using spherical tensor operators means the coefficients are in general complex) [1].

 In Stevens’ original work [Stevens52], attention was paid to how the crystal field parameters determined for one magnetic ion might be transfered to another ion in the same crystalline environment.
-In order to account for the different electronic configurations of the ions, the crystal field parameters are additionally weighted by the Stevens factor \(\theta_k = \langle \nu,L,S | |O^{(k)}|| \nu,L,S \rangle\) which may be thought of as an additional reduced matrix element which depends on quantum numbers \(\nu\) other than the angular momentum quantum numbers.
-The values of \(\theta_k\) are tabulated in Table 1, or may be calculated using the techniques in [Judd63].
+In order to account for the different electronic configurations of the ions, the crystal field parameters are additionally weighted by the Stevens factor θk=ν,L,S||O(k)||ν,L,S which may be thought of as an additional reduced matrix element which depends on quantum numbers ν other than the angular momentum quantum numbers.
+The values of θk are tabulated in Table 1, or may be calculated using the techniques in [Judd63].
 Thus Stevens’ Hamiltonian is

-where \(O_q^{(k)}\) are the Stevens operator described above.
-In principle, the parameter \(A_q^k\) is intrinsic to a particular crystalline environment, whilst the \(\langle r^k \rangle \theta_k\) parts depend on the magnetic ion within that environment and may be factored out.
+where O(k)q are the Stevens operator described above.
+In principle, the parameter Akq is intrinsic to a particular crystalline environment, whilst the rkθk parts depend on the magnetic ion within that environment and may be factored out.
 In practice, however, it was found that although in some cases the parameters may be transfered between ions, this often fails.

 Instead, in the neutron spectroscopy literature, the full product

-An alternative formulation of the crystal field Hamiltonian developed by Wybourne [Wybourne65], Judd [Judd63] and others used the spherical tensor operators \(T_q^{(k)}\) instead of the Stevens operators.
-The matrix elements of the \(T_q^{(k)}\) are then calculated directly using the Wigner-Eckart theorem.
+An alternative formulation of the crystal field Hamiltonian developed by Wybourne [Wybourne65], Judd [Judd63] and others used the spherical tensor operators T(k)q instead of the Stevens operators.
+The matrix elements of the T(k)q are then calculated directly using the Wigner-Eckart theorem.
 This is a faster calculation but results in different Hamiltonian matrix elements for a given set of crystal field parameter values.
 There is therefore a different “normalisation” of crystal field parameters depending on the formulism used to define the operators in the Hamiltonian.
 The “Stevens normalisation” is commonly used in neutron scattering and by physicists and is used in Mantid.
 The “Wybourne normalisation” is commonly used in the optical spectroscopy community and in chemistry.
 The difference between the two are discussed in more detail in the appendix.

 Symmetry considerations

 The crystal field potential must be invariant under the operations of the point group of the atomic site at which the magnetic ion is positioned.
 The point groups are defined by reflections, rotations, roto-inversions, and inversion.
-The multipolar expansion, equation (2), means that we just need to determine which spherical harmonics terms \(Y_{lm}\) are invariant under each of these operations. \(Y_{lm}\) terms which are not invariant under the operations of the point group of the magnetic ion must thus be zero.
+The multipolar expansion, equation (2), means that we just need to determine which spherical harmonics terms Ylm are invariant under each of these operations.
+Ylm terms which are not invariant under the operations of the point group of the magnetic ion must thus be zero.

-To determine the non-zero \(Y_{lm}\) terms we need only consider the highest symmetry operation, since this is the most restrictive.
-Taking the principle axis as \(z\), the \(n\)-fold rotations \(C_n\) will change \(\phi\) by \(2\pi/n\).
-Now, \(Y_{l,\pm m} \propto \exp(\pm i m \phi)\).
-Thus only terms with \(m\) being an integer multiple of \(n\) will be non-zero.
-A mirror plane perpendicular to \(x\) will map \(x\) to \(-x\), or \(\cos\phi\rightarrow-\cos\phi=\cos(\phi+\pi)\) and so is equivalent to a rotation by \(180^\circ\).
-Thus any point group with a mirror plane must have only even \(m\) terms, because we can always choose the crystal field coordinate system such that the mirror plane is the \(yz\) plane (if there are no other symmetries in the system).
+To determine the non-zero Ylm terms we need only consider the highest symmetry operation, since this is the most restrictive.
+Taking the principle axis as z, the n-fold rotations Cn will change ϕ by 2π/n.
+Now, Yl,±mexp(±imϕ).
+Thus only terms with m being an integer multiple of n will be non-zero.
+A mirror plane perpendicular to x will map x to x, or cosϕcosϕ=cos(ϕ+π) and so is equivalent to a rotation by 180.
+Thus any point group with a mirror plane must have only even m terms, because we can always choose the crystal field coordinate system such that the mirror plane is the yz plane (if there are no other symmetries in the system).

-The roto-inversion operation \(S_n\) is an \(n\)-fold rotation followed by mirroring in the plane perpendicular to the rotation axis.
-This mirroring is actually equivalent to an inversion about the origin, mapping \(x\) to \(-x\), \(y\) to \(-y\) and \(z\) to \(-z\).
-In spherical coordinates this means \(\cos\theta\rightarrow-\cos\theta=\) and \(\sin\theta\rightarrow-\sin\theta\).
-Thus the presence of a centre of inversion implies that only terms with even powers of \(\cos\theta\) and \(\sin\theta\) (e.g. terms with even \(l\)) are allowed.
+The roto-inversion operation Sn is an n-fold rotation followed by mirroring in the plane perpendicular to the rotation axis.
+This mirroring is actually equivalent to an inversion about the origin, mapping x to x, y to y and z to z.
+In spherical coordinates this means cosθcosθ= and sinθsinθ.
+Thus the presence of a centre of inversion implies that only terms with even powers of cosθ and sinθ (e.g. terms with even l) are allowed.

-In fact, though, odd \(l\) terms are always forbidden because the Stevens factor, \(\theta_l\), is zero for odd \(l\) [2].
+In fact, though, odd l terms are always forbidden because the Stevens factor, θl, is zero for odd l [2].
 This implies that, as far as the crystal field is concerned, all magnetic ions lie on centres of inversion.

 Table 2 summarises all the allowed crystal field parameters for the crystallographic point groups.
-The negative terms in this table relate to the negative \(m\) tesseral harmonics, defined in equation (4).
-They are thus proportional to \(\exp(-i |m| \phi) -(-1)^m \exp(i |m|\phi)\) and thus to \(\cos m\phi\) or \(\sin m\phi\) depending on the parity of \(m\), leading to the terms “cosine tesseral harmonics” or “sine tesseral harmonics”.
-Whether the \(m<0\) terms are zero or not depends on the secondary symmetry operations.
-If the point group only has one symmetry operation (e.g. just \(C_n\)) or if the only other operation is a horizontal mirror plane, then the negative \(m\) term is generally allowed.
-This is because the horizontal mirror plane only changes \(z\) so does not affect the \(\phi\) coordinate.
+The negative terms in this table relate to the negative m tesseral harmonics, defined in equation (4).
+They are thus proportional to exp(i|m|ϕ)(1)mexp(i|m|ϕ) and thus to cosmϕ or sinmϕ depending on the parity of m, leading to the terms “cosine tesseral harmonics” or “sine tesseral harmonics”.
+Whether the m<0 terms are zero or not depends on the secondary symmetry operations.
+If the point group only has one symmetry operation (e.g. just Cn) or if the only other operation is a horizontal mirror plane, then the negative m term is generally allowed.
+This is because the horizontal mirror plane only changes z so does not affect the ϕ coordinate.

 Physical properties and INS cross-section